tronprotocol/java-tron/shell.md

 * Local mode

-  Operate local server start and stop
+  Start the service using the native Jar package

 * Online mode

-  Get the latest code and latest release from github
+  Get the latest code or latest release from github and start the service

 #### 1.local mode